brucou/movie-search-app/article/article.md

 using dedicated state machine libraries (disclaimer : I wrote those libraries).

 ## Conclusion
-Modelling user interfaces' behaviour with explicit state machines produces robust interfaces.
+Modelling user interfaces' behaviour with explicit state machines produces robust and maintainable interfaces.
 That is the reason behind their success in safety-critical software (nuclear plants. aeronautics, etc.).
-Being both formal and easy to understand, it allows to reason easily about complex behaviours.
+Additionally, it allows to reason easily about complex behaviours.
 That is why it found success in games of some complexity.
 The automatic test and code generation can also translate in improved productivity of the development process (less debugging, and less code to write).

 While it is a de facto method for modeling complex behaviours in the large, it is also beneficial